We may receive compensation when you click on links to products from our partners.

 Completing a college degree is a big milestone in one’s life.
 But it also means that you are now all set to step into the real world.
-Life after graduation will be totally different as there are opportunities bundled with responsibilities.
+Life after graduation will be different as there are opportunities bundled with responsibilities.
 Whether you decide to start a business or take up a job, managing finances is vital.
 The biggest challenge for fresh graduates is the lack of experience with handling money.
-Even those who may have studied commerce can actually have their own share of struggles with finance management.
+Even those who may have studied commerce can have their own share of struggles with finance management.
 Here is a guide that can help you understand how to manage your finances after graduation.

 Plan a budget